-The Ocmulgee National Monument wants to see your creative designs.
+The Ocmulgee Mounds National Historical Park wants to see your creative designs.
 Bring a pumpkin to carve and enter into the family-friendly contest.
 Winning pumpkins for each age group will be announced and displayed at the start of the Pumpkin Night Walk that evening.

 All other pumpkins will be lit and on display along the path to the Earth Lodge.
 Even if you do not want to participate in the contest, feel free to carve one for the Pumpkin Night Walk display.
 The organization will also have paper bags for you to create luminaries for the event.

 Pumpkin carving will take place noon to 1 p.m. and 2 p. m. to 4 p.m. outside of the Visitor Center.
 Winners will be announced at 6:55 p.m. on the front steps of the Visitor Center.
 All pumpkins will be on display beginning at 7 p.m. on the path to the Earth Lodge during the Pumpkin Night Walk.

 Rules are as follows: You must purchase and bring your own pumpkin.
 Please carve off the top and empty your pumpkin before you bring it to the event.
 The organization does not have the capacity to dispose of all the pumpkin was

 The Earth Lodge and Visitor Center will be open during the event.
 However, gates to the park will close at 5 p.m. as normal and will reopen at 6:15 p.m. for the Pumpkin Night Walk.
 The walk begins at 7 p.m. and will finish by 8 p.m.
 This is a free event.

 October 30, 6-9 p.m.